syncfusion-content/fileformat-docs/FileFormat/Presentation/Getting Started.md

 {% highlight vb.net %}
 [VB.NET]

-'Get the image from file path
+'Gets the image from file path

 Dim image__1 As Image = Image.FromFile("image.jpg")

-' Add the image to the slide by specifying position and size        firstSlide.Pictures.AddPicture(New MemoryStream (image__1.ImageData), 300, 270, 410, 250)
+' Adds the image to the slide by specifying position and size firstSlide.Pictures.AddPicture(New MemoryStream (image__1.ImageData), 300, 270, 410, 250)